getachew/kotlin-card-shuffle/README.md

 # kotlin-card-shuffle

-A tiny program written in kotlin
+A tiny games program written in kotlin

 ## Design